Monthly Archives: April 2018

 - The idea of going to a prestigious university and graduating with first class honours is the pinnacle summit for any aspiring young individual wanting to go to university.
 Or is it?
 With universities currently charging £9,250 per academic year, a university graduate can end up with an average debt of £50,800.
 That's including accommodation and living fees.
 So is it worth going to university?
 And why do people choose to go to university in the first place?
 Back in 2016, insurance provider Aviva pub ...

 - on April 23, 2018What is the right kind of curriculum to teach your kids in their early years?
 This is an ongoing debate and the answer to this question has evolved over the years.
 The issue is of obvious importance.
 Early academic years essentially lay the foundations for your child's lifelong learning as well as career choices in later years.
 So it is vitally important to get it just right.
 STEM has gained significant traction in recent years as the key to early education.
-Science, Technology, Engineering and Mathematics tuition are all on the rise – these a ...
+Science, Technology, Engineering and Mathematics tuition are all on the rise – these are t ...

 - on April 20, 2018in ChildcareWe are well aware of dementia and the effect that it has on the elderly.
 But we're now seeing more young people showing signs of short-term memory.
 You may have noticed how young children are glued to their tablets or smartphone devices.
 A report in The Guardian shows one-third of pre-school children own either a smartphone or a tablet.
 The same report also mentions that 80% of these young children are using these devices ...